AdemolaI/Analysis-and-Prediction-of-Alzheimer-s-status-with-R/README.md

-# Analysis-and-Prediction-of-Alzheimer's-status-with-R
+# Analysis and Prediction of Alzheimer's Status with R

-In this project, a dataset which contains various characteristics of Alzheimer was analysed.
+In this project, a dataset which contains various characteristics of Alzheimer's status was analysed.
-The aim is to investigate the relationship between those characteristics and the diagnosis, i.e., Alzheimer (Demented) or not (Nondemented).
+The aim is to investigate the relationship between those characteristics and the diagnosis, i.e., Alzheimer's status (Demented) or not (Nondemented).

 ## Major Processes in the project